mehulagg/gitlab/doc/user/project/service_desk.md

 portion of the address, before the `@`.
 This is used to identify the project where the issue should be created.

-The default address on GitLab.com has the following format:
-`incoming-%{key}-issue-@incoming.gitlab.com`.

 NOTE:
 The `service_desk_email` and `incoming_email` configurations should
 always use separate mailboxes.
 This is important, because emails picked from